crashappsec/chalk/src/docs/howto-app-inventory.md

 1. Automatically collect information about software in CI/CD.

-2. Automatically Configure built containers to report information on start-up.
+2. Automatically configure built containers to report information on start-up.

-Send the data to a web service (that we'll deploy via Docker) running SQLite.
+3. Send the data to a web service.
+For the purposes of this guide, we will locally deploy a web server backed by SQLite via Docker.

-### Alernative solutions
+### Alternative solutions

 Many companies have artifact repositories, but they don't do a good job providing a clear line back to the repo, developer and version.